-The Smbataberd defense complex of the 10-11th centuries is located in the Vayots Dzor, to the east of the Artabuynk village.
-It has high and wide (2-3 m) pyramid type fort-walls built with large bazalt stones, and protected by the Artabuni and the Yeghegis Rivers and deep canyons.
+The Smbataberd Fortress of 10-11th centuries is located in Vayots Dzor, to the east of Artabuynk village.
+It has high and wide (2-3 m) pyramid type fort-walls built with large bazalt stones and protected by Artabuni and Yeghegis Rivers and deep canyons.
 The fort is divided by a wall on both the northern and southern sides, where the ruins of the middle-fort dwellings and water-pools have been preserved.

 The road leading up to Smbataberd is very narrow and steep, with barely enough space for one car only and a sheer cliff on one side.